Tukeke/alexherbo2.github.io/content/linux/exherbo.md

 tmpfs               /var/log        tmpfs     noatime,nodev,nosuid                             0 0
 ```

-Note: my laptop has a SSD, so it takes extra care options to stretch its lifetime.
+_Note_ my laptop has a SSD, so it takes extra care options to stretch its lifetime.

  * noatime
  * nobh